 “Dividing a 401(k) using a QDRO is a non-taxable event.”

 The receiving spouse is referred to as the alternate payee.
-Once the alternate payee account is created and funded, there are three options for an alternate payee to consider:
+Once the alternate payee account is created and funded, there are three options for what an alternate payee can do with the money:

 - Take a lump-sum distribution: Taking a lump-sum distribution is almost always a bad idea.
-Doing so will make the entire account balance subject to income taxation in the year of issuance.
-In addition, if you have not attained age 59½, you will be subject to an additional 10% tax penalty.
+Doing so will make the entire account balance subject to income taxation in the year of distribution.
+And, if you have not attained age 59½, you will be subject to an additional 10% tax penalty.
 This destroys wealth and can bump you into a higher marginal tax bracket since the entire distribution is treated like the income you earn from working.

-- Leave the assets in the account: This can be a great option if you don’t need the money right now and don’t have a compelling reason to roll over the assets to a Rollover IRA or your 401(k).
+- Leave the assets in the account: This can be a great option if you don’t need the money right now and don’t have a compelling reason to roll over the assets to a Rollover IRA or your own Qualified Plan (e.g. your 401(k), 403(b), or Thrift Savings).

-- Rollover your assets to your own 401(k): If you have your own 401(k) (or similar plan) with your current employer, and if that plan accepts incoming rollovers, you can elect to roll over these assets to that plan.
+- Rollover your assets to your own Qualified Plan: If you have your own Qualified Plan at work (e.g. 401(k), 403(b), or Thrift Savings), and if that plan accepts incoming rollovers, you can elect to roll over to your plan.
 This can be a great way to consolidate assets and simplify your life.
 A direct rollover has no tax consequences.

 - Rollover your assets to a Rollover IRA: Some people choose to execute a direct rollover to a Rollover IRA to consolidate assets or access professional investment advice.
 A direct rollover transaction has no tax consequences.

-There is a workaround for the 10% penalty if your QDRO is drafted properly, and there are limited exceptions to the penalty.
-That is a key reason to use a divorce financial expert like a Certified Divorce Financial Analyst™ in settlement negotiations.
+There is a workaround for the 10% penalty if your QDRO is drafted properly.
+There are also limited exceptions to the penalty.
+This is a key reason to use a divorce financial expert like a Certified Divorce Financial Analyst™ in settlement negotiations.

-If you need access to assets and the only thing on the table is a 401(k), a CDFA® may recommend integrating a Rule 72(t) provision into your QDRO or using one of the exceptions permitted by the IRS.
+If you need access to assets and the only thing on the table is a Qualified Plan like a 401(k), a CDFA® may recommend integrating a Rule 72(t) provision into your QDRO or using one of the exceptions permitted by the IRS.

 Learn more: What is a CDFA®?